atsushieno/aap-core/docs/design/GUI.md

 ## In-plugin-process View

+**TODO: this documentation is not precise; it was written when we were using SYSTEM_ALERT_WINDOW.
+In the latest in-plugin-process UI with SurfaceControlViewHost, we do not have `AudioPluginView` (at least not yet). `createView()` directly creates an `android.view.View` and we directly use it as either `AndroidView` in Jetpack Compose, or `juce::AndroidViewComponent` in aap-juce apps.
+GUI extension is almost outdated, likewise.**

 In-plugin-process View is useful if Android Views are feasible.

 Every in-plugin-process View must be derived from `AudioPluginView` so that it can handle interoperability with the plugin host.
 The actual `AudioPluginView` is returned by `AudioPluginViewFactory.createView(pluginId: String)`.
 Each plugin declares a GUI factory which must be derived from this `AudioPluginViewFactory` class. `createView()` is an abstract method.
 The factory class is described in `aap_metadata.xml`.

+Here are some exaples:

+- `ComposeAudioPluginViewFactory` in `androidaudioplugin-ui-compose` - creates Jetpack Compose plugin view.
+- `AudioPluginWebViewFactory` in - creates WebView (you can use it as an in-plugin-process View too)

 The host will be rendering it through `SurfaceControlViewHost` (the details are explained later).
 This `AudioPluginView` class has these methods: